ildarmgt/BitcoinNameSystem/README.md

 Tons more stuff to list here and do in the app.

-Wasn't sure what's better: Bitcoin Name Service, Bitcoin Name System, Bitcoin Name System Service.
+Wasn't sure what's better: Bitcoin Name Service, Bitcoin Name System, Bitcoin Name System Service, Bitcoin Domains

 ## Terminology and definitions

   Located here: [Terminology and definitions](Definitions.md)

-  Example: `satoshi.btc` domain name alias could have multiple entries for forwarding information including one where for `twitter` network `halfin` is provided for forwarding address to make it easy to find his twitter account, one where for `https` network `bitcoin.org` is provided as forwarding address to make it easy to find his home page on the world wide web, and `btc!p2wsh` network has a provided forwarding bitcoin address of `bc1q_FAKE_ADDRESS_e2`.
+  Example: `satoshi.btc` domain name alias could have multiple entries for forwarding information.
+One such entry could be of `twitter` network where `halfin` is provided for a forwarding address to find a twitter account.
+Another possibility is to have `https` network show `bitcoin.org` provided as a forwarding address to locate a home page on the world wide web, and `btc` network key can be matched with a long forwarding bitcoin address of `bc1q_FAKE_ADDRESS_e2_FAKE_ADDRESS_e2_FAKE_ADDRESS_e2_FAKE_ADDRESS_e2`.

 ## Payments

-This design cannot be entirely free to prevent domains being captured en masse, especially over a contested domain name.
-Having non zero burn costs, typical fee market costs, limited ownership duration of ~ 1 year, challenge period for ownership ~ 24 hours, & extensions costs equal to winning bid costs should minimize multiple domain squatting, even for miners.
-Nothing is required to go to me in any way, my costs are same as everyone elses.
-Miners could try to put their transactions for free but would displace fee paying transactions and cannot get a discount on burn.
+This design has neutral costs to prevent domains from being captured en masse, especially over a contested domain name.
+First layer of protection are burn costs where the coins are destroyed, which means they cannot be sent to oneself to get an unfair advantage.
+Bitcoin's fee market that secures the network creates significant barrier to sybil attack spam.
+Proof of key ownership and upkeep burns are required periodaically through time-limited ownership duration of ~1 year.
+Every domain ownership bid can be challenged for first ~24 hours to give interested parties a chance to get domain they want.
+Only people watching specific domain names will be able to see which domains are bid on to prevent griefing.
+Ownership extensions costs are equal to winning bid costs, so for challenged domains upkeep is higher, equal to that of the winning bid every year.
+These measures combined should minimize domain squatting, even for miners.
+Nobody gets a significant advantage over others.
+For exampe, miners could try to put their transactions in without fees but would still cost them income from displacing other fee paying transactions.
+Additionally, they, nor anyone else, can get any discount on burning costs.

 ## What works

 (using testnet and short duration testing mode parameters for now)

-* Bidding period for domains works
+* Bidding period for domains operational.
+Refunds on previous bids and minimum increases enforced for validity.
+Tie breaking at same height via pseudo-random deterministic function based on transaction's block height gives nobody an advantage.

 * Transactions are created and broadcast within the UI based on action chosen and requirements.
 Tx is summarized on same page as broadcast.